niragam/Bluetooth-dualboot-pairing/README.md

 # Persistent Bluetooth Pairing Across Windows & Linux Dual Boot Guide

-Dual-booting Windows and Linux often causes Bluetooth devices to lose their pairing, forcing you to remove and re-pair each time you switch OSes.
+Dual-booting Windows and Linux often causes Bluetooth devices to lose their pairing, forcing you to remove and re-pair them each time you switch operating systems.

-This guide aims to fix that issue by making your Bluetooth device connect automatically in both systems, without needing to re-pair every time you reboot.
+This guide will help you make your Bluetooth device connect automatically on both systems, without needing to re-pair after each reboot.

-This guide will **synchronize the trust and key info** between systems.

 Tested on:
 - **Windows 11 24H2**
 - **Linux Mint 22.1**

-This should work on most linux distributions.
+- **Bose QC Ultra Bluetooth Headphones**

+This guide should work for most Linux distributions that use the standard BlueZ Bluetooth stack—including Ubuntu, Debian, Mint, Fedora, Arch, Manjaro, openSUSE, and others.
+If your Linux distribution uses a highly customized or non-standard Bluetooth stack, some paths or procedures may differ.

 ## Before You Start
-Make sure the Bluetooth device has been paired at least once in Linux.
+Pair the device once in Linux first.
+(This creates the device folder and info file BlueZ needs)

-## Step 1: Extract the Bluetooth Pairing Key from Windows
+## Step 1: Retrieve Bluetooth Keys from Windows

 To allow Bluetooth devices to connect seamlessly across dual boot, we need to copy the **link key** from Windows to Linux.
 This allows Linux to recognize and trust the device without needing to re-pair.